 The ignition systems on Stihl brand string trimmers operate with a breakerless magneto ignition system.
 These ignition systems house an electric coil, which builds, stores and fires off the high voltage charge.
 This charge travels to the spark plug where it ignites the fuel.
 If this process is off anywhere in the ignition system, the trimmer will have no spark.
 But if you're a bit handy, you may be able to get things going without much trouble.

-Check Spark Plug
+Check the Spark Plug

-Test For Spark
+Test for Spark

-Replacing Ignition Module
+Replacing the Ignition Module